stevecordle/salesforce-api-php-wrapper/README.md

 ```

-The Salesforce client can then be instantiated with the config object and an instance of Guzzle client.
+The Salesforce client can then be instantiated with the config object and an instance of the Guzzle v4 client.

 ```php
 $sfConfig = new SalesforceConfig();